Monday, August 28, 2006

 Photo Subject: Ducks of Star Lake

 Every photo season I try and change things up and focus in on a particular subject in different lighting conditions, movement, etc. In the past i've shot grey owls, deer, etc. So here is my attempt at capturing some moments in the lives of our local waterfowl - the mighty ducks!
-Some brave ducklings who play along our shoreline entertaining our kids!

 An evening thunderstorm provided some unique lighting and misty waters for this shot.
 Note: I was in the water for this shot to get down & low - in the world of the duck!